 Immature fund obligation management is reactive.
 It requires someone to raise a question or concern before determining whether the firm is complying with a specific obligation.
 As a result, commitments to investors might fall under the radar, eventually damaging the firm’s relationship with investors.

-Many asset managers have realized the risks of immature processes and attempted to move beyond them.
+Many asset management firms realize the risks of immature processes and attempt to move beyond them.

-Some firms have implemented legal technology, even going so far as to invest in custom software.
-Generic software often has limited success.
-It isn’t well-suited to asset managers’ responsibilities.
-Custom software might be an improvement but costs considerable time and money.
+Some firms implement legal technology, even going so far as to invest in custom software because generic solutions aren’t well-suited to asset managers’ responsibilities.
+Custom software might be an improvement, but it costs considerable time and money to develop, implement, and maintain.

-Along with technology, the firm might attempt to define contractual compliance workflows, including assigning tasks to specific individuals.
-These can be difficult to sustain without the right software.
+Along with technology, firms might attempt to define contract compliance workflows, including assigning tasks to specific individuals.
+These workflows and assignments can be difficult to sustain without the right software.

-Some firms rely on an internal or external subject matter expert to manage the firm’s obligations.
+Some firms rely on an internal or external subject matter expert (SME) to manage their obligations.
 While a dedicated stakeholder may improve compliance, they create a single point of failure.
-If the SME left the asset management firm or law firm, the asset manager would have to rebuild.
+If the SME switched roles or left the manager or law firm, the private fund manager would have to rebuild its internal expertise and compliance workflows.

-Despite these attempts at improvement, asset managers continue to rely on outside counsel, driving up costs.
-Ultimately, their compliance programs improve but remain inefficient, time-consuming, and reactive.
+Despite the improvements made within an evolving obligation management program, private fund managers continue to rely on outside counsel, driving up costs.
+Ultimately, their compliance programs remain somewhat inefficient, time-consuming, and reactive.

-Leading asset management firms have discovered adopting industry-specific technology, such as Insight from Ontra, is the key to effectively managing fund obligations and creating an efficient workflow.
-Stakeholders can assign obligation-related tasks, hold each other accountable, and benefit from an automatic audit trail.
-They can take advantage of real-time status updates, notifications, and alerts to ensure they never miss a commitment to their investors.
+With Insight, stakeholders can assign obligation-related tasks, hold each other accountable, and benefit from an automatic audit trail.
+Real-time status updates, notifications, and alerts ensure they never miss a commitment to their investors.

-Ultimately, technology and optimized workflows reduce manual and repetitive tasks.
-This saves internal stakeholders’ time and reduces how much they rely on outside counsel.
-Stakeholders don’t have to wait months for a compendium or rely on spreadsheets, both of which increase the risk of human error.
-Sending fewer tasks and questions to outside counsel also saves the firm money.
+Legal tech and optimized workflows reduce manual and repetitive tasks, saving internal stakeholders’ time and reducing how much they rely and spend on outside counsel.
+Stakeholders don’t have to wait months for a compendium or struggle with spreadsheets, both of which increase the risk of human error.